 The buttered peas my in-laws served were vibrant green and so simple, yet so delicious.
 I came to learn that peas had been a foundational part of every Thanksgiving meal throughout my hubby’s life.
 Therefore, every year since, we have continued the tradition.
 Once I was permitted to host Thanksgiving for the first time, I really wanted to elevate my in-laws’ simple buttered peas.

-Frozen peas are an ideal choice for this recipe because once cooked they retain their fresh flavor and gorgeous green hue.
-Fresh peas would be wonderful as well, but please, do not used canned peas, they just will not do this dish justice.
-While we could gladly eat these peas anytime of year, they have a permanent spot on our Thanksgiving menu and are a super simple side dish as well.
-This recipe comes together in about 30 minutes and most of the time is credited to the leeks slowly softening in the butter, so really, there is only about a total of 10 minutes of hands on time.
+Tender sautéed leeks and a touch of fresh mint compliment the sweetness of the peas in the most perfect way.
+And high-quality cultured butter lends a special depth of flavor to the peas.
+Frozen peas are the ideal choice for this recipe because once cooked they retain their fresh flavor and deep green hue.
+Fresh peas would be wonderful as well, but please, do not used canned peas.
+They just won’t do this dish justice.
+And while we could gladly eat these peas anytime of year, they have a permanent spot on our Thanksgiving menu.
+Both for the traditional aspect and because they are an effortlessly side dish that we thoroughly enjoy.

 Amongst the richness of the Thanksgiving feast, these buttered peas with leeks and mint add a nice touch of green to your plate.
 The flavors are a wonderful accompaniment to all of the traditional dishes of Thanksgiving.
 These buttered peas with leeks and mint are so delicious, they should win over any pea skeptics that may be at your table.